 There you have it.

-We hope this list has helped you find at least one Scottish name that’s perfect for your wean.
+We hope this list has helped you find a few Scottish names that are perfect for your wean.

 Bye the nou, mama!